-Students under the 2015 autonomous regulations, who have discontinued for reasons other than disciplinary action, may be readmitted to 2018 regulation.
+Students under the 2018 autonomous regulations admitted before 2021, who have discontinued for reasons other than disciplinary action, may be readmitted to 2018 A (R 2018A) regulation.
 Department Consultative Committee (DCC) shall study and recommend on the exemption and addition of courses to be registered for, by the student concerned during re-admission.
 The details shall be forwarded to Academic Consultative Committee (ACC) for approval, whose decision shall be final.